 Austria is best-known for the classical music of Mozart, the psychotherapies of Freud, and the voice of Arnie Schwarzenegger.

 If you’re looking to stay connected while visiting Austria, it’s not difficult.
-Buying a local SIM card is an easy process, and for now at least, you can stay anonymous while doing it — there’s currently no need to register or show ID when you purchase.
+Buying a local SIM card is an easy process, and for now at least, you can stay anonymous doing it.
+There’s currently no need to register or show ID when you purchase.

 Note: Austria is part of the European Union, which introduced new roaming regulations in June 2017.
 These “roam like at home” rules effectively ended roaming charges across much of Europe, meaning you’ll usually pay no more for calls, texts, and data in other EU countries than you would in the country of purchase.